hotosm/tm-admin/docs/dataflow.md

 The other two files are classes that define the full data for SQL queries, as well as the reduced dataset used in inter-project data exchange using gRPC.
-Using the table name, these become *table*Class or *table*Message.
+Using the table name, these become *table*Table or *table*Message.
 The class files are for storing the data for a table.
 The *table*Message classes are the reduced datasets for exchanging data.
 Not all data in a database is useful in multiple